 DO NOT hook your 12v pumps up to anything greater than 12v.
 If you connect to 24v or 36v, you will cause damage resulting in pump malfunction.

 We offer a 3 year warranty on everything except the pumps.
 This warranty is transferrable.
 However, any modifications to the Tank will immediately void the warranty.

-Our tanks will circulate, filter and oxygenate your bait water.
+Our bait tanks will circulate, filter and oxygenate your bait water.
 You are responsible for managing water temperature and knowing what chemicals to use for your bait.
 Feel free to contact one of our ProStaffers in your area for help if needed.